Benefits you're entitled to: unemployed and disabled people

 There are two variations: 'contribution based' (if you've paid enough NI contributions in the past), which pays out for six months, and 'income based', where income and savings are taken into account.

 A community care grant is a one-off payment for short-term needs that you'll have to pay back.
+However, this is now only available if you live in Northern Ireland.

 Employment and Support Allowance